 Day Two – Kayaking and Horseback Riding

-If you ever get a chance to kayak with icebergs, do it!
+If you ever get a chance to kayak with icebergs when visiting Greenland, or anywhere else, do it!
 I went with my daughter in Antarctica several years ago, but we simply kayaked around several large icebergs.
-This time there were hundreds of icebergs around us.
+While visiting Greenland, there were hundreds of icebergs around us.
 We reached out and touched the small ones.
 We navigated through the medium ones.
 And we stayed a fair distance from the larger bergs – they can roll or collapse anytime and it would be dangerous to be too close should anything happen.
 We loved every minute of the 2+ hours of kayaking, and Alvaro was an excellent guide, telling us all about the area and the types of ice as we went.
 Highly recommended!

 After a quick lunch, we packed up and were met by horse guide Lukas, an assistant wrangler, and four Icelandic ponies – actually Greenlandic versions of Icelandic ponies, to the best of my knowledge.
 Even though the horses are stable, and my son has ridden for years, Lukas didn’t feel comfortable sending my son off on his own.
 So Lukas walked the 8km from Tasiussaq to Ilunnguujuk farm, holding onto the lead rope of my son’s horse.
 I rode, and the assistant rode his horse and led Lukas’ horse.

-I’m glad we did the ride, since it added a fun, adventurous element to the trip, but it was work!
+I’m glad we did the ride since it added a fun, adventurous element while visiting Greenland, but it was work!
 We both felt it for a few hours after we dismounted.

 At Ilunnguujuk farm/hostel (the first sheep farm in South Greenland by the way) we were shown to our room down the hill from the main house.
 Our view, looking out over the water, with icebergs passing by, was gorgeous.
 The house had multiple rooms with a central kitchen, bathroom, shower and living room.
 There was only one other person staying there that night – a French PhD student who had been at the hostel for two weeks working on her thesis.
 What a perfect place to escape the world and concentrate!